Enzalutamide is a type of hormone therapy treatment for advanced prostate cancer. This page tells you about

 More than 10 in every 100 people have one or more of these.

-- Tiredness (fatigue) occurs in about 1 in 3 men
+- Tiredness and weakness (fatigue) occurs in about 1 in 3 men (33%)

 - Headaches affect just over 1 in 10 men (10%)

-- Loss of fertility – you may not be able to father a child after having this treatment.
-Talk to your doctor before starting treatment if you think you will want to have a baby in the future
+- Loss of fertility – you may not be able to father a child after this treatment.
+Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
+You may be able to store sperm beforehand

 - An increased risk of infection due to a drop in the number of white blood cells